In This Article

 - In one sweeping motion, rotate your body to the right as you kick your left foot through.

 - Open into a side-plank position, extending your right arm straight overhead.

 - Return to plank position, and repeat on the opposite side.

 Rock the Boat

-Stellate says that this move targets the the rectus abdominals (what's commonly known as "washboard abs") and the serrate muscles located on the ribcage.
+Stellate says that this move targets the rectus abdominis (what's commonly known as "washboard abs") and the serratus muscles located on the rib cage.
 "If your back gets tight while performing this move, put the dumbbell down, widen your legs, and lean forward to stretch out the lower back," he suggests.

-- Starting from the boat pose, hold your dumbbell in both hands at chest level.
+- Starting in a boat pose, hold your dumbbell in both hands at chest level.

 - With a long spine and core engaged, rotate the dumbbell across your body to the right, then to the left.